-We are both voluntarily entering into this mentor-mentee agreement: 1.
-The mentoring relationship will last for the Spring 2017 semester.
-2. We will meet at least once every \\\\\ weeks to discuss your field experience progress.
-Meeting times, once agreed, will not be cancelled unless this is unavoidable.
-3. The aim of the partnership is to engage the student in the following type of field experience (circle one): a) Immersion - student will complete an agreed upon scholarly research review paper or proposal b) Mentorship - student will spend one semester learning within the context of the paired mentor's research project as a co-researcher, completing various tasks as assigned. c) Internship - functions the same as a mentorship, except the duration will last longer than one semester. d) Independent Research Study - student will conduct a research study of their own design in collaboration with the mentor.
-4. We agree that the role of the mentor is to:
+We are both voluntarily entering into this mentor-mentee agreement:

-6. The mentor agrees to provide constructive feedback to the mentee.
+- 1. The mentoring relationship will last for the \\\\\ semester. - 2.
+We will meet at least once every \\\\\\ weeks to discuss your field experience progress.
+Meeting times, once agreed, will not be cancelled unless this is unavoidable. - 3.
+The aim of the partnership is to engage the student in the following type of field experience (circle one): - a) Immersion student will complete an agreed upon scholarly research review paper or proposal - b) Mentorship student will spend one semester learning within the context of the paired mentor's research project as a co-researcher, completing various tasks as assigned. - c) Internship functions the same as a mentorship, except the duration will last longer than one semester. - d) Independent Research Study student will conduct a research study of their own design in collaboration with the mentor. - 4.
+We agree that the role of the mentor is to: - 5.
+We agree that the role of the mentee is to: - 6.
+The mentor agrees to provide constructive feedback to the mentee.
 The mentee agrees to be immediately responsive to the feedback.